Registration of employees and independent workers

 Remarks: Do not use metered postage (for mailing to the Consulate General in New York only).
 Please note that the Embassy of Belgium in Washington DC and the Consulate General in New York no longer work with FedEx.
 (You can use UPS or USPS).

-7. Fee to be paid at the time of application: 216 USD
+7. Visa fee to be paid at the time of application:

+Please find our fee schedule here.
 The visa application fee is non-refundable, whether your visa is actually issued or not.
+The visa fee can be paid by money order or certified check, made out to:

 For your dependent family members: